RENEE MONTAGNE, Host:

 CHRISTOPHER JOYCE: Biologist James Johnstone grew up in Virginia, but when he moved to the University of California at Berkeley, he discovered what really weird weather can be.

-Dr. JAMES JOHNSTONE (Biologist, University of California at Berkeley): It can be 55 degrees and humid along the coast.
+JAMES JOHNSTONE: It can be 55 degrees and humid along the coast.
 If you go up a mountain slope or go inland just say a few miles, you can go to 80, 90 degrees and 20 percent humidity.

 JOYCE: That atmospheric cell, along with cold ocean upwelling and the land gradient, all conspire to make fog.
 And after looking at historical climate data for the region, Johnstone found that the fog is diminishing.

-Mr. RUSKIN HARTLEY (Save the Redwoods): These forests take up to maybe 30, 40 percent of their water requirements in a year from fog, here in what is essentially a Mediterranean climate.
+RUSKIN HARTLEY: These forests take up to maybe 30, 40 percent of their water requirements in a year from fog, here in what is essentially a Mediterranean climate.

 JOYCE: That's Ruskin Hartley.
 He runs a 90-year-old organization called Save the Redwoods, which helped fund the fog research.